theblindhen/icfp2021/docs/fsharp.md

 You can now use the library in any of the files of the console project using `Open <library-name>`.
 Rebuilding of the library happens automatically.

+## Dependencies

+To add a package dependency to a project, go to the Solution Explorer, right-click on the project, and choose Add package.
+VSCode will prompt you for a package name and allows you to supply a version number.
+Your VSCode terminal must be ready at an empty command line when you run this.
+This will download the package from [NuGet](https://www.nuget.org) and insert it as a dependency in your project.
+You can then aftewards `Open <library>` in an F# file.

 ## Graph libraries

 - [Kts.AStar.Smartrak](https://www.nuget.org/packages/Kts.AStar.Smartrak/).
 A* only.
 Appears to have everything: good data structures, tests, arbitrary node type, implicit graphs, cancellable async.